thisisperley/thisisperley-web/README.md

 # This Is Perley - Portfolio Website

-A modern, performant, and SEO-optimized Next.js portfolio website for Perley, showcasing projects, skills, and creative work.
+A modern, performant, and SEO-optimized Next.js website for the Toronto based indie rock band Perley.

 ## Features